samsulmaarif/haftian/README.md

 # H. Aftian

-A utility to create a BlankOn UEFI bootable USB.
+An utility to create a BlankOn UEFI bootable USB.

 ## Steps